awez/amirrajan.github.com/a-dark-room/index.md

 **Feb 2, 2014: Another Person Stopped Playing Because of Slaves**

 So a bit of background about the iOS version and its ending game sequence.
 The starship represents the end of the game.
-It is only unlocked once you've progressed far enough in the story line.
+It is only unlocked once you've progressed far enough in the storyline.
 If a player avoids storyline progression, they are effectively stuck, and can't complete the game.
-The villagers turning into slaves leaves another person in this stuck state:
+The villagers turning into slaves leaves another person in this stuck state.

+Here is a part of the email that was sent to me:

 >Also I would like to mention that I liked this game until I found out I was getting screwed over.
 I am playing it on an iPhone 4.
 Just hoping you guys can fix this before a flood of unhappy folks come by and take your stars down a notch.
 And no I haven't rated your game because I am not the vengeful type.
 Video games are hard to make and it seems you put a lot of effort into this.
 I am sending you screenshots of my game.

 The player was kind enough to include screenshots of his current game.
 I didn't need to look (but I did anyways).
-He stopped progressing the story line...
+He stopped progressing the storyline...
+Here is what I wrote back:

 >Every time you gather wood the storyline progresses toward the end.
 There is an alternate ending too.
 Some people are sad with how the storyline progresses.
 The alternative approach to playing the game (though much harder) leads to a happier ending.
 Let me know if you have any other questions.
 And I love hearing from fans.
-So don't hesitate to reach out Daniel.
+So don't hesitate to reach out.
 And thanks for the detailed screenshots :-)

 He replied with: